Making the Enigma ciphers for the film "Enigma"

 long.

-This page is created by Tony Sale
+This page was originally created by the late Tony Sale

-(tsale@qufaro.demon.co.uk) the
+the

 original curator of the Bletchley Park Museum